morris-frank/morris-frank.com/content/posts/function-names.md

 +++
-title = "Getting the argument names of a function" tags = ["Python"]
+title = "Getting the argument names of a function" tags = ["Python"] tldr = "Is it possible to get the names of the variables given as positional arguments to a function?
+Yes, though it is a bit of a hack and probably nothing for real systems in production."
 +++

-Is it possible to get the names of the variables given as positional arguments to a function?
-Yes, though it is a bit of a hack and probably nothing for real systems in production.

 ### Why?